koluris/pseudo-js/README.md

 # PSeudo
+Emulating the PLAYSTATION on the browser using JavaScript, WebGL & WebAudio technologies.

+### Overview
 This emulator is being developed using **.h headers** in addition to **.js files**.
 It helps me keep the workspace clean and simple, while at the same time code gets inlined for further optimization.
 The codebase is compatible with **ES6 Javascript** onwards.
 Also, please use **Chrome** for best results (this is due to V8 optimization).

 ### Completion